tekntrash/continousservorobotichand/README.md

 ### Time-Based Control Method
 We propose a time-based approach to finger position estimation.
 This method involves:

-1. Calibrating each finger by moving it in and out multiple times at various speeds.
+1. Attaching a tactile switch to the tip of each finger to detect movement limits, reversing the movement.
-2. Attaching a tactile switch to the tip of each finger to detect movement limits.
+2. Calibrating each finger by moving it in and out multiple times at various speeds.
 3. Recording movement duration, servo channel, speed, and direction to build a database of motion profiles.
 4. Using this database to estimate finger positions based on past movement data.